 Life in Devon

 In 1999 Janet and her family moved from London to their beautiful home in Devon, two young children kept her busy while settling in to the rural community.
 While continuing to paint she also became a school governor and teaching assistant.
 In 2003 Janet and her partner Peter decided to set up their own business and so Brambles Art Retreat was born.
 They created a website, advertised in Devon Life, opened an account with Google adwords and the rest is History.
-With their creative talents they began to teach art from their home in Devon.
+With their creative talents they began to teach art from their Pink Cottage in Devon.
 Guests would come to stay for a weekend or five days, live in their home, savour Janet’s delicious cooking and enjoy a creative learning experience.
-As the years progressed they took guests to locations All over the world, France, Italy, India, Greece, Morocco, and Japan.
+As the years have progressed they took their guests to locations All over the world, France, Italy, India, Greece, Morocco, and Japan.

 Painting is her passion and she continues to promote and host courses.

 Paint for herself and exhibit her work locally and nationally.